amrita4250/Mausametrics/README.md

 # Mausametrics

-It is an app which measures the temperature, humidity, pressure of the city.
+It is a real world application app, which measures the temperature, humidity, pressure of a city with the country code.